 - Keep it Maintained: Inspect, clean and repair your home routinely, call the Community Development Department to find out if you need a Building Permit.
 Take care of minor repairs and problems before they become large repairs and problems.

-Call the Health & Human Services Department at 847/859.7831 for more information or click the link below to the CDC's Healthy Homes Page.
+Call the Health & Human Services Department at 847/859.7831 for more information or check out the CDC's Healthy Homes Page: CDC Healthy Homes Page

 After Hours Communication